NBA Ballers: Phenom: Story

 The normal 1-on-1 half court gameplay was kept intact from the previous game.
 However, Phenom introduces 2-on-2 mode, which somewhat mimics the gameplay of NBA Jam as games are played on a full court with two ballers on both teams.

+NBA Ballers: Phenom supports multiplayer.
+The game had support for up to 2 players online and up to 4 players split screen.

 Reception

 The game received "average" reviews on both platforms according to the review aggregation website Metacritic.